hashaam13/Python-projects/ceaser cipher/readme.md

 A cipher usually depends on a piece of auxiliary information, called a key.
 The key is incorporated into the encryption process; the same plaintext encrypted with two different keys should have two different ciphertexts.
 Without the key, it should be difficult to decrypt the resulting ciphertext into readable plaintext.

 This assignment will deal with a well-known (though not very secure) encryption method called the Caesar cipher.
+It takes an encrypted message and decrypts it.